 Forcing the user to choosing a username is a terrible user experience.
 No one wants to use an online service that forces a name you don’t like.

 You’re the one paying for Grammarly.
 However, you’re also the one spending your time training and improving its machine-learning algorithm.
 Is that okay?

-Make a meaningful impact on your website visitors’ low-bandwidth user experience with semi-progressive JPEG loading.
+Make a meaningful improvement in user experience for your website visitors, especially those with slow internet, with semi-progressive JPEG loading.

 How to help visitors and search engines better navigate through your yearly blog archives: Provide links from year to year!

 The YouTube app is supposed to remind you to take periodic breaks, but fails to prompt users across devices.
 Feature is of limited use.

 Chrome goes against Google’s ad-business-interests and introduces a distraction/ad-free reading mode experience in Chrome for Android.